 Serious fraud (criminal): The firm is regularly instructed in connection with allegations of serious fraud including bribery and corruption.
 Recent cases include the largest ever crypto-currency fraud and a corporate defendant being prosecuted by the SFO for corruption extra-territorially.

-Civil litigation: The firm acts in commercial disputes for both claimants and defendants.
-In particular, it has been involved in various civil fraud claims before the Chancery Division for misrepresentation, unjust enrichment, dishonest assistance, knowing receipt, as well as claims under the Financial Services and Markets Act 2000.
-Examples include a claim for restitution for funds invested in an unauthorised collective investment scheme (O’Neil v Gale EWCA Civ 1554).
+Civil fraud: The firm acts for both claimants and defendants.
+It has been involved in various civil fraud claims before the Chancery Division for misrepresentation, unjust enrichment, dishonest assistance, knowing receipt, as well as claims under the Financial Services and Markets Act 2000.
+High profile examples include a claim for restitution for funds invested in an unauthorised collective investment scheme (O’Neil v Gale EWCA Civ 1554).
 The firm regularly deals with cases involving freezing injunctions and, in the criminal context, restraint orders under the Proceeds of Crime Act 2002.